-On February 8, 2017, the Company entered into an option agreement (the "Naranjillo Option Agreement") with a wholly owned subsidiary of Fresnillo PLC ("Fresnillo").
-The Naranjillo Option Agreement (which superseded the Letter of Intent signed on July 12, 2016) provides Fresnillo the right to explore the Naranjillo Property for a total cash payment of US \$1,650,000 (fully received as of the date of this MD&A report) over three years.
-In addition, Fresnillo is required to spend US \$3,000,000 in exploration on the Naranjillo property over the three-year period.
-If Fresnillo fails to meet the obligations of the Naranjillo Option Agreement, it will forfeit all rights to the Naranjillo Property.
+On February 8, 2017, the Company entered into an option agreement (the "Naranjillo Option Agreement") with Metalúrgica Reyna S.A. de C.V., a wholly owned subsidiary of Fresnillo PLC ("Fresnillo").
+The Naranjillo Option Agreement provided Fresnillo the right to explore the Naranjillo Property over a three-year period for a total cash payment of US \$1,650,000 and by spending US \$3,000,000 in exploration on the Naranjillo Property within three years (both of the option conditions had been fulfilled as of December 31, 2019).

-At the end of the three years, Fresnillo has the option to acquire the Naranjillo Property for an additional US \$500,000 and grants the Company a 3% net smelter return royalty ("Royalty").
-Fresnillo will be required to pay advance royalty payments of US \$100,000 annually ("Advanced Royalty Payment"), until the earlier of (a) a maximum of US \$1,000,000 in Advance Royalty Payment having been paid, or (b) commercial production of minerals commences from the Naranjillo Property.
-Fresnillo has the option to reduce the Royalty to 2% by paying an additional US \$1,000,000, and, thereafter, may reduce the remaining 2% Royalty to nil by paying an additional US \$5,000,000.
-The respective additional payments of US \$500,000, US \$1,000,000 and US \$5,000,000 are collectively referred to as the "Additional Option Payments".
+At the end of the three years, Fresnillo has the option to acquire the Naranjillo Property for an additional US \$500,000 and grants the Company a 3% NSR royalty ("Royalty").
+Fresnillo will be required to pay advance royalty payments of US \$100,000 annually until the earlier of (a) a maximum of US \$1,000,000 in advance royalty payments have been paid, or (b) commercial production of minerals commences from the Naranjillo Property.
+Fresnillo has the option to reduce the Royalty by 1% by paying an additional US \$1,000,000, and, thereafter, may reduce the remaining 2% Royalty to nil by paying an additional US \$5,000,000.